Intuit Developer Terms of Service

 18.4 Termination for Failure to Receive Electronic Communications.
 Intuit may terminate this Agreement in the event you do not maintain an accurate and up-to-date email address associated with your Intuit Developer Account resulting in your failure to receive electronic communications from Intuit regarding the Platform.
 Intuit may provide you with an opportunity to cure such failure, so long as you take immediate action to provide the required email address(es).

 18.6 Survival.
-The following provisions shall survive the breach, termination or expiration of this Agreement: Section 2 (Ownership and Licenses), Section 5 (Developer Platform Service Fees), Section 6 (Compliance and Audits), Section 10 (Third-Party Services and External Links), Section 11 (Compliance with Applicable Law, Anti-Bribery, Anti-Corruption and Global Trade Laws), Section 12 (Use of Personal Information), Section 13 (Security Policies, Incidents and Remediation), Section 14 (Confidential Information), Section 15 (Disclaimer of Warranties), Section 16 (Indemnification Obligations), Section 17 (Limitation of Liabilities), Section 18 (Term and Termination), Section 19 (Dispute Resolution), Section 20 (Insurance), Section 21 (General) and Section 22 (Definitions).
+The following provisions shall survive the breach, termination or expiration of this Agreement: Section 2 (Ownership and Licenses), Section 5 (Intuit Developer Platform Service Fees), Section 6 (Compliance and Audits), Section 10 (Third-Party Services and External Links), Section 11 (Compliance with Applicable Law, Anti-Bribery, Anti-Corruption and Global Trade Laws), Section 12 (Use of Personal Information), Section 13 (Security Policies, Incidents and Remediation), Section 14 (Confidential Information), Section 15 (Disclaimer of Warranties), Section 16 (Indemnification Obligations), Section 17 (Limitation of Liabilities), Section 18 (Term and Termination), Section 19 (Dispute Resolution), Section 20 (General) and Section 21 (Definitions).

 19. DISPUTE RESOLUTION

-19.8 No Third-Party Beneficiaries.
-For the purposes of the Contracts (Rights of Third Parties) Act 1999, only Intuit’s affiliates and subsidiaries are third-party beneficiaries entitled to enforce this Agreement’s terms against you without requiring their consent to any changes to this Agreement.
+19.3 No Third-Party Beneficiaries.
+For purposes of the Contracts (Rights of Third Parties) Act 1999, only Intuit’s Affiliates and subsidiaries are third-party beneficiaries entitled to enforce this Agreement’s terms against you without requiring their consent to any changes to this Agreement.
 This Agreement benefits only the signatories, and no other person has any rights, legal or equitable, under this Agreement.

-21.1 Authority.
+20.1 Authority.
 You represent and warrant that if you are an individual acting on behalf of another individual or entity that you are of legal age and capacity to contract and that you are authorized to execute this Agreement.
+You represent and warrant that you have the full right, power, and authority to enter into and fully perform this Agreement.

 Capitalized terms not otherwise defined in this Agreement will have the meanings set forth below: